 To be sure that the future production of a field will wind up inside the interval of the model, Robelius used both pessimistic and optimistic estimates.
 The best-case scenario requires peace in Iraq and that seven giant oil field in the country will be re-developed.
 The thesis also includes a field-by-field analysis of the deep water production, major oil field developments on the horizon, and future production from the Orinoco belt in Venezuela.
 Then he combined the results with forecasts from oil sands in Canada that UHDSG has presented in Energy Policy.

 In the final remarks, Dr. Hirsch concluded that the peak oil debate now reached a new level.
 The fact that the forecast openly can be studied in detail and that limits are given now up to CERA and other to explain in details why they end up in other forecasts.
-If not, the forecast from Uppsala Hydrocarbon Depletion Study Group is the on that the world should use for future planning.
+If not, the forecast from Uppsala Hydrocarbon Depletion Study Group is the only source the world should use for future planning of alternative energy sources.

 Bengt Söderberg, Fredrik Robelius, Kjell Aleklett: A crash program scenario for the Canadian oil sands industry, Energy Policy, Volume 35, Issue 3, March 2007, Pages 1931-1947